syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Sample.docx", "application/msword", outputStream);
 }

-//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
+//Please download the helper files from the following link to save the stream as a file and open the file for viewing on Xamarin platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}